PurdueCAM2Project/HumanBehaviorS19/README.md

 ## To Do:
 - [ ] Removing cars from detections
-- [ ] Retraining YOLO for small images of people
+- [ ] Adding the dependencies and the requirements for action detection
 - [X] Integrating action detection
 - [ ] Completing the description in the readme
 - [X] Generation of Profiles
-- [ ] Making a progress bar
 - [ ] Obtaining timestamps online for storyboards
+- [ ] Retraining YOLO for small images of people

 ## Authors
 - [Mohamad Alani](https://github.com/moealani)